Improvements to First & Second Streets

 First Street facing west

 The First and Second Streets Improvements Project will occur in three phases.
-The first phase consists of converting the one-way pairs to two-way traffic.
+The first phase began construction in August 2021 and consists of converting the one-way pairs to two-way traffic.
 This phase will produce positive benefits quickly and efficiently, and at a relatively low cost.
 Improvements consist of new intersection traffic signals, lane configurations, pavement markings, and milling/resurfacing some intersections in the following areas:

 - First Street from Fowler Street to Allen Street